GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

     * When your job finishes, check your log files.
 Did it complete successfully or fail?
 What happened to the output of your `echo` commands?
 ---

+## Where to next?

+* Complete the [Introduction to HPC tutorial](https://docs.nesi.org.nz/Tutorials/Introduction_To_HPC/What_Is_an_HPC/) at the REANNZ documentation page to refresh your knowledge and learn more.
+* Read more about [Batch computing in the REANNZ documentation](https://docs.nesi.org.nz/Batch_Computing/Batch_Computing_Guide/), in particular, have a look at how [job arrays](https://docs.nesi.org.nz/Batch_Computing/Job_Arrays/) work.
+Bioinformatics tasks such as read alignment can be performed in an array, where each sample gets aligned to the genome in its own job, but submitted from one script.
+This massively speeds up the total run time.

 <p align="center"><b><a href="https://genomicsaotearoa.github.io/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/">Back to homepage</a></b></p>